gunthercox/ChatterBot/docs/corpus.rst

 Corpus data is user contributed, but it is also not difficult to create one if you are familiar with the language.
 This is because each corpus is just a sample of various input statements and their responses for the bot to train itself with.

-To explore what languages and sets of corpora are available, check out the `chatterbot/corpus/data`_ directory in the repository.
+To explore what languages and collections of corpora are available, check out the `chatterbot_corpus/data`_ directory in the separate chatterbot-corpus repository.

 .. note::
    If you are interested in contributing a new language corpus, or adding content to an existing language in the corpus,